ipastusi/netreact/README.md

   "ip": "192.168.8.100",
   "mac": "f8:4e:73:2d:1c:8a",
   "ts": 1749464246164,
-  "macVendor": "Apple, Inc."
+  "macVendor": "Apple, Inc.",
+  "expectedCidrRange": "0.0.0.0/0"
 }
 ```

 ### Event details

-Event details:
+Event details will depend on the event type:

 - `eventType` - One of the supported event types.
 - `ip` - ARP packet source IP address.
 - `mac` - ARP packet source MAC address.
 - `firstTs` - Unix timestamp of when this IP-MAC combination was first seen, in milliseconds.
-It will be the same as the current timestamp
-  if the count is equal to 1.
 - `ts` - Unix timestamp of when the ARP packet was received, in milliseconds.
 - `count` - Number of packets with this IP-MAC combination seen so far.
 - `macVendor` - Vendor name for the MAC address OUI. `Unknown` if not found.
+- `expectedCidrRange` - Expected CIDR range.

 ## Event handling